Simple SaaS Agreement: Everything You Need to Know

 A SaaS vendor must secure the personal data, appoint a sub-processor for data management, and receive authorization from the customer to work with that sub-processor.
 If the vendor deletes any of the customer's personal data, this section should outline what will happen next.
 Should the data protection laws change, the vendor may need to notify the customer and amend this section.

 Under the warranties section, include information about all types of warranties:

 This section should also outline any exclusions, implied warranties, and breach terms.

 Acknowledge that hosted services will never be completely free of errors, entirely secure, or compatible with every device.
 Make sure to include a clause that no legal advice will be granted with the agreement for hosted services.

 If you need help with a simple SaaS agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.